How to resize partition on Windows Server 2003

 Is it easy to resize Server 2003 partitions?

-If you have more than 2 servers, you may select Partition Editor Enterprise edition, which can be installed on unlimited PCs and servers to save time and money.
+If you have more than 2 servers, you may select Partition Editor Enterprise edition, which can be installed on unlimited PCs and servers within your company, regardless of locations.